pulumi/pulumi-hugo/themes/default/content/product/pulumi-service.md

 ---
-title: Pulumi Service
+title: Pulumi Cloud
 layout: pulumi-service

-meta_desc: The Pulumi Service enables infrastructure and development teams to focus on building, deploying, and managing modern cloud applications faster and reliably.
+meta_desc: Pulumi Cloud is the easiest way to use Pulumi open source at scale.

 overview:
     titleTop: Fully-managed
-    titleBottom: cloud engineering platform
+    titleBottom: Infrastructure as Code platform
     description: |
-        The Pulumi Service is the easiest way to use Pulumi open source at scale, enabling infrastructure and development teams to focus on building, deploying, and managing modern cloud applications faster and reliably.
-It is a managed service that handles infrastructure state and secrets, sets up SAML SSO, integrates with CI/CD pipelines, and enforces compliance rules.
+        Pulumi Cloud is the easiest way to use Pulumi open source at scale.
+It stores infrastructure state and secrets, provides search and clear visibility into all your clouds, runs remote deployments, integrates with CI/CD pipelines, and enforces policies.

 case_studies:
-    title: Customers innovating with Pulumi Service
+    title: Customers innovating with Pulumi Cloud
     items:
         - name: Atlassian
           link: /case-studies/atlassian